[epistemic status: a structured, but ultimately somewhat ranty warning against self-help books and their bullshit with the hope of saving others time]

 There is a simple but powerful self-healing meditation that you can do whenever you feel the need to boost your immune system.
 It is particularly effective if used when you feel the first symptoms of an illness, but it also works with illnesses that are already entrenched if you use it at frequent intervals and with an intense focus.

 There’s one common thread in all these examples; they don’t mean/explain anything.
-They have no basis in evidence, don’t help you learn from your past or avoid pitfalls in your future and give you no further avenues for investigation, all while crowding out more helpful explanations.
-They are purest bullshit and should be addressed as so, by dismissing them in their entirety.
+They provide no evidence for their claims, they don’t help you learn from your past or avoid pitfalls in your future.
+They give you no further avenues for investigation, all while crowding out more helpful explanations.
+They are purest bullshit and should be dismissed entirety.

 Ultimately, all of my concerns with TPN come down to the spread of bullshit.
 TPN aims to impress and empower with these passages without concern for their outside damage.
 I can only hope that the readers of TPN are more mindful than its author.